-Private John Webster joined was born in Glasgow and lived in the village in 1910 along with his brother, Willie ( he also volunteered for service but was discharged on account of defective hearing ).
+Private John Webster joined was born in Glasgow and came to live in the village in 1910 along with his brother, Willie ( he also volunteered for service but was discharged on account of defective hearing ).
 He attended the Parish Church Sunday School and was a member of the WMC and the football club.
 He was employed as an apprentice by Mr.B.Eastwood, brush manufacturer.
 He enlisted as Private 14870 in the regular West Riding Regiment on November 24th.
 1914 and received his training with the 3rd.
 Battalion at Newcastle.
 He was posted to the 2nd.
 Battalion and was wounded on the Somme on July 2nd. and invalided home.
 After making a satisfactory recovery, he crossed the Channel again and was transferred to the 2/6 Battalion Duke of Wellington’s Regiment.
-He was killed on June 28 1917 and was buried in Queant Road Cemetery.
+He was killed on June 28 1917 and buried in Queant Road Cemetery.
 A fellow soldier ( 2nd.
 Lieut.
-L.H.Thropler ) describes how he met his death – “ At the time we had just relieved a Company on the front line when a whiz-bang burst a few yards away, hitting John and another.
+L.H.Thropler ) describes how he met his death – “ At the time we had just relieved a Company on the front line when a whizz-bang burst a few yards away, hitting John and another.
 The injuries he received were to the top of his head.
 He was unconscious immediately and in a very few minutes expired.
 His end was painless.
 He has had a soldier’s grave about two miles from the line , the service being conducted by the chaplain” .
 ROH – NT Mem ; NT & Th Mem ; WMC Mem.